iaifi/iaifi.github.io/internal-events.md

     * **Thursday, August 19, 12:00pm-1:30pm**
  * **Fall 2021 Networking (in person)**
     * **Friday, October 29, 5:30pm-7:30pm**

+### AI Lightning Talks
+  * **Friday, December 17, 2:00-3:00pm**
+  * IAIFI researchers from the AI thrust presented their work to IAIFI members with a goal of sparking opportunities for collaboration.
+    * *"Equivariant Contrastive Learning,"* presented by Rumen Dangovski
+    * *"Sparse Equivariant Convolutions for Neutrino Event Classification,"* presented by Taritree Wongjirad and Tess Smidt
+    * *"Can you see the shape of a jet?,"* presented by Akshunna S. Dogra

 ### Town Halls
   * **Year 2 State of the IAIFI Town Hall**